Neighborhoods/Oakridge

 Including Time Out Market and premium shopping destinations

-The first phases completing in 2026 include the Time Out Market dining hall, the shopping centre, and the 9-acre public park.
-Residential towers and office space will follow throughout 2026 and beyond.
+First phases completing in 2026: Time Out Market, the shopping centre, and the 9-acre public park.
+Residential towers and office space follow through 2026 and beyond.

 Living in Oakridge